What is surveying and mapping?

 ALTA/NSPS Land Title Surveys

-These surveys provide a detailed representation of a property.
-They follow a set of standards created by the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS) and provide thorough information on the boundaries, real property, easements, encroachments, liens, and land ownership data of the property.
-ALTA/NSPS surveys are necessary during the construction, development, and permitting phases of projects.
-They are considered a standard in commercial real estate deals.
+ALTA/NSPS Land Title Surveys provide a detailed representation of the property and show the relationship between existing improvements on a particular parcel of land relative to the boundaries set forth in the property’s deed.
+This survey follows a set of standards created by the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS) and provides thorough information on the boundaries, real property, easements, encroachments, and land ownership data of the property.

 Commercial/Residential Boundary Surveys

 Commercial/Residential Surveys determine the boundary of a specific piece of property.
-This survey is necessary for many reasons, including buying or selling land, clarifying property lines, building on land, if there is no plat on file or it has been too long since the last survey was conducted.
+This survey is necessary for many reasons, including buying or selling land, clarifying property lines, and building on the land.

 Construction Layout Services

 Commonly referred to as construction staking or site layout surveys, these surveys determine the precise location of new structures on construction sites before they are built.
-They ensure the construction is on schedule and on budget.
+Construction staking and site layout surveys can be used as a tool to provide construction personnel with directions needed to implement development improvements and keep construction on schedule and on budget.

 Lot Splits and Boundary Line Adjustments